gkapfham/www.gregorykapfhammer-old.com/_posts/2018-11-01-Technique-Retrospective.md

-- In the article [Distraction-free writing with a terminal timer and Ubuntu notifications]({% post_url 2017-07-21-Distraction-Free-Writing %}), I suggested that a distracted writing could use [termdown](https://github.com/trehn/termdown) to set a countdown timer in their terminal window.
+- In the article [Distraction-free writing with a terminal timer and Ubuntu notifications]({% post_url 2017-07-21-Distraction-Free-Writing %}), I suggested that a distracted writer or programmer could use [termdown](https://github.com/trehn/termdown) to set a countdown timer in their terminal window.
 Today I still use the same software tool!
 If you use a terminal window and you are comfortable with installing and using a Python program, then